 The Average Annual Total Returns table earlier in this Prospectus illustrates how the Fund's average annual returns for different calendar periods compare to the returns of the MSCI EAFE Index.
-The MSCI EAFE Index is an unmanaged total return index, reported in U.S. dollars, based on share prices and reinvested net dividends of companies from 21 developed market countries.
+The MSCI EAFE Index is an unmanaged total return index, reported in U.S. dollars, based on share prices and reinvested net dividends of companies from 21 developed market countries, excluding the United States and Canada.
 One cannot invest directly in an index.